langdoc/KSCTC/README.md

 - "ft-rus(orig)" - if applicable: original Russian text on which the translation is based

-## Data access
-Only parts of the corpus are openly available.
-Other parts – under bound licenses – are found in [KSCTC-bound](https://github.com/langdoc/KSCTC-bound/), which is a private repository and visible only to project collaborators.

-If you are interested in collaboration, contact [Michael Rießler](mailto:michael.riessler@uef.fi).

-### Code of conduct
-Collaborators must acknowledge the terms of use by signing the [Code of Conduct](CoC.md) (in the works).

 ## Metadata
-Currently, only basic metadata is available.

-Session metadata can be extracted from the overview below.
+Basic metadata can be extracted from the overview below.
 Bibliographic metadata about the text sources is found in [Bibliography](bibliography.bib).
 Anonymized personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

-More detailed metadata is planned to be published (in CMDI format) later.

 ## Simple corpus statistics